Current Travel Advice for Customers.Click here

 Vaccination & Health

-The holy month of Ramadan will be celebrated in the late summer (27 May 2017 - 25 June 2017 - subject to change).
+The holy month of Ramadan will be celebrated in the late summer (11 April - 12 May 2021, 2 April - 1 May 2022).
 During Ramadan, Muslims all over the world abstain from food, drink, and other physical needs during daylight hours.
+As a result hotels in the United Arab Emirates have restrictions on alcohol, food consumption and entertainment between sunrise and sunset.
+At nightfall these restrictions are lifted and normal eating, drinking and entertainment policies are resumed.

 GMT + 4